The One Chance

 Oh Yes!
 He had been so successful at chasing my friends away.

 I had never mentioned Miami to him.
 It had never come up.
-I'd never told him that I'd been to this city.
+I'd never told him that I'd been to this city before.
 Perhaps I was safe.
 Yes.
 As long as I didn't contact anyone.

-I wanted to contact someone, anyone, because I felt so isolated, so incredibly alone.
+I wanted to contact someone, anyone, as I felt so isolated, so incredibly alone.
 But I controlled myself.

 Contacting anyone might be contacting him.